Ruby Thursday: Fictional character biography

 Thursday was a scientist who grafted an organic computer to her head composed of malleable plastic that can assume any form she wills it to.
 She was recruited by Arthur Nagan into the supervillain group known as the Headmen.
 Her residence at the time was a mansion in Laurel Canyon.
 Her intentions at the time of joining the headmen were to replace the head of every human with a plastic head like hers.

-She ran for President of the United States as the candidate of the "Global Head" political party under the slogan "New heads for old".
+Thursday ran for President of the United States as the candidate of the "Global Head" political party under the slogan "New heads for old".
 She was forced to drop out after Jack Norriss (associated with the superhero team known as the Defenders) tricked her into revealing her non-human self at a public campaign event.
 Shortly after the end of her presidential campaign, she was defeated by the Hulk and captured along with the rest of the Headmen by the Defenders.

 She later partners with a large purple creature called Dibbuk (named after, but unrelated to a dybbuk) and bases herself in Las Vegas.
 She robs Omega the Unknown of $55,000 in casino winnings in a Las Vegas hotel room.
 Omega chases her on foot in Las Vegas.
 Police arriving on the scene see a superhuman man in costume (Omega) appearing to assault a normal woman (Ruby) in her car.
 Omega starts brawling with the police and they open fire killing him.

 After the death of Omega, Ruby notices that his body is made up of advanced organic cybernetics.
 She steals his body from a Las Vegas morgue and attempts to dissect it intending to incorporate its technology into her head.
-Confronted by the Defenders, her plastic head is struck by the Wasp's bio-electric "sting".
+Confronted by the Defenders, her plastic head is struck by Wasp's bio-electric "sting".
 The head breaks open and Dibbuk teleports a seriously wounded Ruby away.
-When next seen, her plastic head appears much smaller.
+When next seen, her head appears much smaller.

 Ruby later participates in the plan to gain her ally Chondu the Mystic a new body; specifically, the body of a clone of She-Hulk.
 The Headmen hire the Ringmaster and his Circus of Crime, then later Mysterio in order to test She-Hulk for compatibility.
 She is subdued and cloned, but escapes with the aid of Spider-Man.
 Ruby is arrested by the New York city police.